luzhenghui/IOD_CN_code/Readme.txt

 fig.m is the code for plotting.

-link_cal2.m, event_series.m, psd_ynm is the functions for buliding links, classifying IOD events and calculating power spectral density.
+link_cal2.m, event_series.m, psd_ynm are the functions for buliding links, classifying IOD events and calculating power spectral density.